msimpsonnz/msimpsonnz.github.io/_posts/2018-05-03-AzureSummit-3.md

 ## That's a wrap ##

+So we started out benchmarking performance, identified root cause, implemented a new fix using versioning, took a look a feature flags and finished it all off by deploying in another geo to provide DR and improved UX!

 That's it!
 I hope you enjoyed this mini series and found it useful.
-Any feedback is welcome, but I need to get my blog comments sorted first!
-So please hit me up on Twitter or LinkedIn.
+Any constructive feedback is welcome and please hit me up on Twitter or LinkedIn.